dltoth/SystemClock/README.md

 ### Instant ###

-The <b><i>Instant</b></i> class represents a point on the NTP timeline, and has methods that provide era, era offset, date, and time.
-Instant is given only as seconds (from Jan 1, 1900 UTC) and fraction; timezone must be managed separately.
+The [Instant](https://github.com/dltoth/SystemClock/blob/main/src/Instant.h) class represents a point on the NTP timeline, and has methods that provide era, era offset, date, and time.
+Instant is given only as a signed 64-bit seconds (from Jan 1, 1900 UTC) and unsigned 32-bit fraction; timezone must be managed separately.

-Conceptually, Instant can either be implemented with a signed 64-bit integer seconds and unsigned 32-bit fraction offset, or more simply, a double precision seconds from Jan 1, 1900.
-In this library, Instant is implemented with signed 64-bit seconds and unsigned 32 bit offset fraction.
+Conceptually, *Instant* can either be implemented with a signed 64-bit integer seconds and unsigned 32-bit fraction offset, or more simply a double precision seconds from Jan 1, 1900.
+In this library, *Instant* is implemented with signed 64-bit seconds and unsigned 32 bit offset fraction.
 The choice to use a combination of 64 and 32 bit integers rather than double precision is two-fold: First, to maintain the same precision as NTP, and second to take advantage of the speed of integer computation over double precision.
 The 64-bit seconds field is a combination of 32-bit signed era and 32-bit unsigned era offset pre-computed to the sysTime as: